SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 image: /assets/midjourney/arrow/lamington-arrow.jpg
 ---

 Generative AI is transforming creative digital design.
-Identifying and optimising workflows with existing AI tools are essential for staying ahead of the curve.
+Identifying and optimising workflows with existing AI tools are essential for staying ahead of the curve 📈.

 In this blog post, I'll share my workflow to create consistently stylised assets with Midjourney featuring my favorite New Zealand deserts.
 This workflow can be used throughout digital design from storyboarding, stock image generation, icons, and much, much, more... ✨